The B500- Time to find out if this is really the best biker road in the Black Forest!

 And finally, finally, we descended the L92 and joined the B500.
 Immediately the road flattened out, became wider, smoother and faster!
 I think I expected it to be twisty and turny, but it wasn’t.
 This road is easy, fast and SO MUCH FUN!

 We bombed our way towards Baden-Baden, saluting every biker we saw- and there were a LOT.
 This really is biker heaven, especially when the sun is warm and you can smell spring in the air.
 We’d had a big conversation before we left the UK on whether we needed to bring two lots of bike gear with us; our heavy winter gear and our lighter summer stuff.
-Luckily we had, and luckily we’d worn the lighter gear today, as the temperature cranked up to over 20 degrees!
+Luckily we had, and luckily I’d worn my lighter women’s bike clothing today, as the temperature cranked up to over 20 degrees!
 Even riding with the breeze that was deliciously warm.

 We stopped at a cafe for lunch- which was hilarious as there was no menu and we didn’t know what they had!
 By chance, we saw someone else eating Bratwurst, so we ordered three of them and a creamy cake which was by the counter.
 It was only when the lady cut into it that we discovered the cake was bright pink with green bits in which Jade was convinced was celery… but it was actually rhubarb, so Mr WB happily devoured that all by himself. 🙂